Venues of the 2000 Summer Olympics: Before the Olympics

 Australia first hosted the Summer Olympics in 1956 at Melbourne.
 The main venue used was the Melbourne Cricket Ground which hosted the ceremonies (opening/closing), athletic events, and the finals for both field hockey and football.

 Sydney first made preliminary plans for the 1972 and 1988 Summer Olympics, but they were not followed through.
-Melbourne made a bid for the 1988 Summer Games, but withdrew in February 1981.
+Melbourne ended the final process and made a bid for the 1988 Summer Games, but withdrew in February 1981.
 Brisbane made a bid for the 1992 Summer Olympics, losing out to Barcelona, while Melbourne finished fourth in the bidding for the 1996 Summer Olympics won by Atlanta.
 The first serious review for Sydney as an Olympic city took place in 1973 on rehabilitating the Homebush Bay area as an Olympic site, though those plans were not taken seriously until seven years later, when Sydney was making a preliminary bid for the 1988 Summer Games.
 Nick Greiner, who served as Premier of New South Wales from 1988 to 1992, led the effort to use the Olympics as a catalyst for rehabilitating Homebush Bay, forming a review committee on this in 1989.
 The Australian Olympic Committee endorsed this idea provisionally in December 1990 and officially three months later.

 In the bid package submitted to the International Olympic Committee for Sydney, all of the venues would be located within 30 minutes of the Homebush Bay Area, where the Sydney Olympic Park would be constructed.
 Sydney was selected 45–43 over Beijing in the fourth round of exhaustive voting to host the 2000 Games at the IOC Meeting in Monte Carlo on 23 September 1993.

-For site selection, 760 ha of Homebush Bay was selected for use though the area was not planned upon completion until 2010.
+For site selection, 760 ha of Homebush Bay was selected for use though the area was not planned upon completion until 2010's.
 Sydney's selection to host the 2000 Summer Olympics changed this.
-The States Sports Centre opened in 1984, and Bicentennial Park opened four years later.
-The Sydney International Aquatic Centre and Sydney International Athletic Centre were completed in 1994, but by 1995, it was determined by the Sydney Olympic Organising Committee that venue construction needed to be accelerated.
-In 1995, Bob Carr was elected as New South Wales Premier, with one of his first task was to develop a masterplan for venue construction.
+The State Sports Centre opened in 1984, and Bicentennial Park opened four years later.
+The Sydney International Aquatic Centre and Sydney International Athletic Centre were completed in 1994, but by 1995, it was determined by the Sydney Olympic Organising Committee and the International Olympic Committee that venue works needed to be accelerated.
+In 1995, Bob Carr was elected as New South Wales Premier, with one of his first tasks to develop a masterplan for venue construction.
 A plan was approved in February 1996, along with lessons learned from 1996 Summer Olympics, leading to modification of the plan in February 1997.
 Environmental consideration was taken during site selection and construction, including the planting of 16,000 trees around completed venues once construction was completed.
 Soil and water testing at Homebush Bay in the early 1990s determined that 9000000 m3 of domestic, commercial and industrial waste was located on 160 ha of the land, resulting in remediation.
 Other items involved at the venues were the removal of electrical transmission lines, the development of rail lines near the venues, the construction of a new ferry wharf, and construction of vehicular parking sites.